After enduring a year of COVID in the U.S.,

 Professional help can be a source of neutral, impartial support during tough times. "

 Consider speaking with a therapist who specializes in anxiety for support, and to help you come up with new coping strategies during this hard time," McBain says.
-If your therapist isn't taking in-person clients right now or you feel a bit too anxious to leave the house, organize a Skype or phone call.
+Organize a Skype or phone call to make sure you keep in-person risk to a minimum.
 If you don't already have a relationship with a therapist, telehealth services can also help you make that connection.
 If you're experiencing acute anxiety, reaching out to Crisis Text Line (text "home" to 741741 or 85258 in the UK) can help you work through immediate mental health needs.
 If you or someone you know is seeking help for mental health concerns, visit the National Alliance on Mental Illness (NAMI) website , or call 1-800-950-NAMI(6264).
 For confidential treatment referrals, visit the Substance Abuse and Mental Health Services Administration ( SAMHSA ) website, or call the National Helpline at 1-800-662-HELP(4357).
 In an emergency, contact the National Suicide Prevention Lifeline at 1-800-273-TALK(8255) or call 911.
-If you think you’re showing symptoms of coronavirus , which include fever, shortness of breath, and coughing, call NHS 111 in the UK or visit the CDC website in the U.S. for up-to-date information and resources.
-You can find all Bustle’s coverage of coronavirus here, and UK-specific updates on coronavirus here.
 Experts: Catherine Franssen Ph.D. director of NeuroStudies at Longwood University Dr. Carole Lieberman M.D., psychiatrist Heidi McBain LMFT, therapist Ashley Womble, head of communications for Crisis Text Line